 A quick coffee, and down we went, and decided to return to Einsiedeln to see the Abbey.
 It was spectacular.
 (And the weatherman was right; the sun was splitting the skies back in Einsiedeln.)

-You weren’t supposed to take photos inside so I didn’t, but if you click HERE (Google) then go on Images, there are some fabulous ones.
+You weren’t supposed to take photos inside so I didn’t, there are some fabulous ones on Google Images.
 In the distance, we heard the Salve Regina echoing around the abbey as the monks sang, so it was an atmospheric end to the day.